Infinite ergodic theory meets Boltzmann statistics: Introduction

 This final equilibrium state transcends a particular type of dynamics, and the asymptotic shape of the density does not depend on transport coefficients, such as the diffusion constant $D$, of the particles in the medium.
 Here,

 is the normalizing partition function, and $k_B$ is the Boltzmann constant.

 A finite value of $Z$ is, however, not always guaranteed.
-In particular, $Z$ diverges for what we call here weakly-binding potentials, where $V(x)\to 0$ when \eq{x\rightarrow\infty} and/or \eq{-\infty}.
-We initiated a study of this case in a previous work~\cite{aghion2019non}, finding that at long times, and finite\eq{x}, the time-dependent density assumes the shape of the Boltzmann-Gibbs factor, multiplied by a factor which decays as power-law in time.
-In the limit \eq{t\rightarrow\infty}, the Boltzmann-Gibbs factor becomes an infinite invariant density \cite{aghion2019non}.
+In particular, $Z$ {can diverge when $V(x)$ generates a force $F(x)=-V'(x)\to 0$ when \eq{x\rightarrow\infty} and/or \eq{-\infty}.
+More specifically, in this manuscript we are interested in the case where \eq{V(x)} itself drops to zero at large distance, at least as fast as \eq{1/x}}.
+We initiated a study of this case in a previous work~\cite{aghion2019non}, finding that at long times, and finite \eq{x}, the time-dependent density assumes the shape of the Boltzmann-Gibbs factor, multiplied by a factor which decays as power-law in time.
+In the limit \eq{t\rightarrow\infty}, the Boltzmann-Gibbs factor becomes an infinite-invariant density \cite{aghion2019non}.
 In the potential-free region, the density is simply the free-diffusion kernel.
-The appearance of the Boltzmann-Gibbs density can be understood as resulting from the fact that the particle returns infinitely many times to the potential region and so a kind of conditioned equilibrium is established there.
-In the current work, we extend our previous study in several directions.
-Most notably, we rederive our previous results using an eigenvalue expansion of the relevant time-dependent Fokker-Planck equation and thereby succeed in not only recovering the infinite-density, but the leading-order corrections as well.
-We also derive a virial theorem for our system.
+The appearance of the Boltzmann-Gibbs density can be understood as resulting from the fact that the particle returns infinitely many times to the potential region and so a kind of conditioned equilibrium is established there. {In addition, we then showed in \cite{aghion2019non} how in this thermal setting, we recover the Aaronson-Darling-Kac theorem \cite{darling1957occupation,aaronson1997introduction}, which describes the ergodic properties of a certain class of observables, integrable with respect to the infinite density. } In the current work, we extend our previous study in several directions.
+Most notably, we re-derive our previous (one-dimensional) results using an eigenfunction expansion of the relevant time-dependent Fokker-Planck equation and thereby not only succeed in recovering the infinite-invariant density, but the leading-order corrections as well.
+We also derive a virial theorem for our system, and extend some of our results to \eq{d\geq1} dimensions.